-January 2015.
-It’s 25 years since Adrian Smith left Iron Maiden and Janick Gers joined in his place.
-25 years since Maiden entered the 1990s with a line-up change, a new album, and a new sound.
+It’s been over 30 years since Adrian Smith left Iron Maiden and Janick Gers joined in his place.
+Over 30 years since Maiden entered the 1990s with a line-up change, a new album, and a new sound.

-Why did Maiden take a musical left turn after the worldwide success of Seventh Son Of A Seventh Son?
-Why did their first 1990s album sound so different when everyone in the band was happy with the final album of the 1980s?
+Why did Maiden take a musical left turn after the success of Seventh Son Of A Seventh Son in 1988?
+Why did their first 1990s album sound so different when everyone in the band was proud of the final album of the 1980s?
 Why did Adrian Smith leave the band?
 How did Janick Gers come to join in his place?

-These and other questions will be discussed in this brand new instalment of our series on the history of Iron Maiden, and it will be put in the context of 5 major CHANGES that swept Maiden in 1990.
+These and other questions will be discussed in this chapter as parts of 5 MAJOR CHANGES that swept Maiden in 1990.

 …AND WILL I TRANSCEND?

-The full tale of Maiden’s triumphant finale to the 1980s is told in our previous Feature Friday article on Maiden’s history:
+The full tale of Maiden’s triumphant finale to the 1980s, a period of immense productivity and both artistic and commercial success, is told in our previous chapter on Maiden’s history:

-If anyone at the release party had any sense that Iron Maiden were about to enter a period of changes, they probably didn’t have a clue quite how massive those changes were going to be.
+If anyone at the release party had a sense that Iron Maiden were about to enter a period of changes, they probably didn’t have a clue quite how massive those changes were going to be.
+Within four years two of the most prolific songwriters in Maiden would be gone, and even the voice of the band would be changed.

-The band had arranged to meet up in January 1990 to start work on their first album of the new decade, but they would face their first 1990s challenge almost as soon as the first chord was struck…
+Maiden had arranged to meet up in January 1990 to start work on their first album of the new decade, but they would face their first 1990s challenge almost as soon as the first chord was struck.
+A big question for their new project was whether to go beyond their late 1980s sound and further pursue the direction of Somewhere In Time (1986) and Seventh Son Of A Seventh Son (1988), or to go back to something less ambitious and more akin to an earlier time in their history.

 GOING SOLO, part 1